 How to Build a DIY Raised Goat Bed

-Ninja Tip: FYI, it is quite easy to get nice looking pallets for free.
+SLCG PRO TIP: FYI, it is quite easy to get nice looking pallets for free.
 Many businesses actually have a hard time getting rid of less than perfect ones and will gladly give them away if you just ask.
+If you have a feed mill in your area, just ask and they will gladly let you take what you need.

 Sorry, the next few photos are a bit blurry, not sure what happened ….let’s just blame the camera crew, shall we?

-We then took a sheet of wood and attached it to the top in order to cover spaces between the slats.
+When it comes to your animals, it is important to try and second guess what they may do and put in safeguards.
+That meant we needed a solid surface on top.
+We then took a sheet of scrap wood and secured it to the top with screws in order to cover spaces between the slats.
 The concern here was that the goats could possibly get a hoof caught in those openings causing injury.
 This cover will just give an added layer of protection for the goat herd.

-We realized at this point we needed to get it higher off the ground and find a way to keep it from moving around especially if everyone decides to get on it at once.
+We realized at this point we needed to get the DIY goat bed higher off the ground and find a way to keep it from moving around especially if all the goats decide to get on it at once.
+A likely possibility with these curious animals.

-We repositioned it on an interior wall so it could be nailed securely in place.
-We then placed 4 cinder blocks to raise it up off the ground.
-Goats love to be “up”, even if it’s only a few inches to us, it’s a mile to them.
+We repositioned the DIY goat bed on an interior wall so it could be nailed securely in place.
+We then placed 4 cinder blocks under the bed to raise it up off the ground.
+Goats love to be up.
+And even if it’s only a few inches to us, it’s a mile to them.

 Those cinder blocks made that goat bed more appealing and it wasn’t long before everyone was there to try it out.